tthansel/tthansel.github.io/about.markdown

 ### Publications

+#### Upcoming

+Wissler, A. **Lieurance, A.J.**, Reynolds, A., Nichols, L., Bailey, L., Umar, M., Widrick, K., Zuckerman, M.K.
+(Upcoming).
+Exploring health inequality within past communities of historical Cleveland, OH through human skeletal and archival data.
+In Hosek, L., Warner-Smith, A. and Novak, S.A.
+(Eds.) *Tissues and traces: Doing bioarachaeology with/in archives*.
+Berghahn Books.

+Bailey, C., **Lieurance, A.J.**.
+(In Review).
+Historic and legacy human skeletal collections.
+In Pilloud, M.A. and Passalacqua, N. (Eds.) *Handbook of Forensic Anthropology* Routledge.

+#### Published

 London, J.E., Lewis, A.E., Turner, T.R., Howells, M.E., **Lieurance, A.J.**, Pender, J.E.
 (2022).
 Heavy Metal Ecotoxicology of Vervet Monkeys (*Chlorocebus pygerythrus*) across Field Sites in South Africa. *Primates, 63* (5), 525-533.

 Perry, M.A., **Lieurance, A.J.** (2020).
 The Nabataean Urban Experiment, Dental Disease and Childhood Stress.
 In Betsinger, T. and DeWitte, S. (Eds.), *The Bioarchaeology of Urbanization: The Biological, Demographic, and Social Consequences of Living in Cities.* (pp. 435-457) New York, NY: Springer